Contact Us : Director : Who We Are

 This 63-bed co-ed program provides services to individuals with severe and refractory mental illness complicated by behavioral disorders.
 The program emphasizes self management and self care skills specific to this population.
 Comprehensive psychiatric rehabilitative services guide the provision of treatment and recovery-based services.
 Physical and social activities are also used to stimulate interest in hope, recovery and enhanced self care.
 This service also provides treatment and rehabilitation for a number of forensic patients.
 The majority of facility NGRI (not guilty by reason of insanity) individuals are found on ERS wards.

 Medical Acute Care Unit

-The Infirmary is a 4-bed, co-ed, Medicare/Medicaid Certified Primary Care Area utilized for the care of individuals with physical health problems which cannot be treated in the other units, yet do not require the level of care of a community hospital.
-Services are closely coordinated with the Treatment Team in the unit where the individual was residing prior to their admission to the Infirmary.
+The Infirmary is a 4-bed unit utilized for the care of individuals with physical health problems that cannot be treated in the other units, yet do not require the level of care of a community hospital.
+Services are closely coordinated with the Treatment Team in the unit where the individual was residing prior to their move to the Infirmary.

 Rehabilitation Treatment Services